-Thus, as the Sabbath itself, so the Sabbatical year pointed forward to the "rest which remaineth to the people of God," when, contest and labor completed, they sing, "on the other side of the flood," the song of Moses and of the Lamb: (Revelation 15:3,4)
+Thus, as the Sabbath itself, so the Sabbatical year pointed forward to the "rest which remaineth to the people of God," when, contest and labor

 "Great and marvelous are Thy works, Lord God Almighty; just and true are Thy ways, Thou King of saints.
-Who shall not fear Thee, O Lord, and glorify Thy name? for Thou only art: holy: for all nations shall come and worship before Thee; for Thy judgments are made manifest."
+Who shall not fear Thee, O Lord, and glorify Thy name? for Thou only art: holy: for all nations shall come and worship before Thee; for Thy judgments are made manifest."^{fj40}